Kore (sculpture): Function

 The kore statue had two main purposes.
 Korai were used as votive offerings to deities, mainly goddesses such as Athena and Artemis.
-Votive offerings are gifts given to the deities for worship or payment for favors.
 Both men and women offered the kore statues.
 Korai not only acted as an offering to a deity, but could be used to show off economic and social standing within a polis.
 How elaborate the statue was, varied.
 Korai demonstrated individual wealth and status because they were fairly expensive to create and limited to the upper class.
 To indicate their wealth, elite Greeks had their statues decorated in paint and jewels.
 An example of a kore used as a votive offering is the Antenor Kore that was dedicated by Nearkhos.

 Ancient Greeks also used korai for funerary purposes.
 They were grave markers and offerings for the deceased.
 It is suggested by historians that the funerary kore portray the appearance of the dead.
 This became evident with their names being inscribed on the bases of the statues.
 An example would be the statue of Phrasikleia unearthed from the Meogeia plain in Attica.
 The statue marked the grave of a young unwed girl according to the inscription found on the base.

 Whether korai were given as votive offerings or grave markers, according to historian Robin Osborne, they were allegoric symbols as “tokens of exchange”.
 Unlike the nude and distant kouroi, korai are completely clothed and engage with their viewer.
 Their arm is extended and offers gifts of fruit, flowers, and birds.
 Patrons used korai as offerings to the deities or the dead.
 Korai symbolize their function by narrating the scene of exchange.